select2/select2/README.md

 Integrations
 ------------
-Third party developers have create plugins for platforms which allow Select2 to be integrated more natively and quickly.
+Third party developers have created plugins for platforms which allow Select2 to be integrated more natively and quickly.
 For many platforms, additional plugins are not required because Select2 acts as a standard `<select>` box.

 Plugins